audetcameron/capital-web-company/src/blog/posts/keep-it-simple-why-small-business-wins-with-simple-websites.md

 That quote sticks with you — because it's true.
 The flashiest packaging doesn’t always deliver the best product.
 And the same applies to websites.

 At **Capital Web Company**, we believe your website doesn’t need to be overloaded with animations, complex layouts, or slow-loading graphics to be effective.
 In fact, simpler websites often *perform better*, especially for small businesses that just need something that works.
+There has always been the case of Sliders... are they good or bad.
+What about hero videos?
+Do they work?
+Do they slow down the user experience in favor of looking nice?
+I like to point out craigslist.org and it's success.

 ---